tstephen/openlp/tests/README.txt

 In order to run the unit tests, you will need the following Python packages/libraries installed:

- - Mock
+ - nose2
- - Nose
+ - pylint

-On Ubuntu you can simple install the python-mock and python-nose packages.
+On Ubuntu you can simple install the python-nose2 and pylint packages.
 Most other distributions will also have these packages.
 On Windows and Mac OS X you will need to use ``pip`` or ``easy_install`` to install these packages.

 Running the Tests